 So they gave me a bunch of the second day and then it worked really quickly and well.
 And I was in bed and I couldn’t walk and I was calling the nurses to come in to help me they wouldn’t come because they were busy.
 And I dragged myself into the wheelchair that was next to my bed.
 And I rolled my myself into the bathroom, which was just at the end of my bed.
 And as I was going to try and get myself out of the wheelchair, they managed to come in and said, What are you doing?

 And it took me for what seemed like ages for me to like, get them out of the room.
-Of course it was you know, it was life and death for me.
-You know, it was ages I finally got them out of the room.
-And then I just could relax and do the things that I needed to do with out anyone watching.
+Of course, it was you know, it was life and death for me.
+You know, it was ages before I finally got them out of the room.
+And then I just could relax and do the things that I needed to do without anyone watching.
 And it was so stressful at the time.
 But then when I look back at it now as well.
-Like, what would we possibly going to talk about in the toilet while I was doing my business?
+Like, what would we possibly go to talk about in the toilet while I was doing my business?

 Bill Gasiamis 39:16

 Wow.
 So this is the interesting thing for me is like, you know, we must laugh out of it.
 I’m glad that you’re at the stage where you can because it must help with that underlying, you know, pain and suffering that you do go through the people go through, you know, in your waves of emotions, you know, so I’m glad that you can overcome that as well.
 And laugh